verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] I hope you find whatever your definition of success is.
 - [ ] It is mystifying to feel close to the spectacle.
 - [ ] watch men orbit me like planets with credit cards.
+- [ ] what a pain in the fucking ass my depression is for everyone. it leaks. it stains furniture.